 - Tests And Screenings: complete blood count (CBC) or other blood tests may be used in order to rule out other conditions that have similar symptoms.
-Screening for drugs and alcohol may also be done and in some cases imaging studies like and MRI or CTI scan may be needed.
+Screening for drugs and alcohol may also be done and in some cases, imaging studies like an MRI or CTI scan may be needed.

 - Psychological Evaluation: A specialist or mental health provider will determine the mental status of the patient through observation and a thorough interview.

-You May Like To Read – Mental Illness: Symptoms,Types, Depression And Mental Illness, How To Fight It
+You May Also Like To Read – Mental Illness

 - Individual Therapy: It helps cope with stress and identify early warning signs of a relapse.